Zain-PMZ/intern-task/README.md

    - How to install and run it (exact commands)
    - Any assumptions or decisions you made
    - Anything you'd improve or add with more time
-3. The generated `JSON` and `CSV` output from at least one real run.
+3. The generated `JSON` or `CSV` output from at least one real run.
-4. At least one or two small tests (e.g. covering the parsing logic and the "subreddit not found" path).

 ---